 - What will I study?

 You will study 8 modules in total in order to successfully complete the HNC award.
-Five of the modules you will study are core modules.
-The remaining modules can be chosen so that you can specialise in a particular area of interest.
 All construction projects involve team-work.
 This is also reflected in the course as you’ll take part in a group-research project which will not only improve your academic, analytical and research skills but also encourage team-working and professional communication.